 K. (2015).
 Hypothesis Generation in Biology: A Science Teaching Challenge & Potential Solution.
 The American Biology Teacher 77:500-506.
 In science, there is no one scientific method.
 In fact, we practice scientific methodology in various ways.
+Scientific methodologies are also not always hypothesis-driven.
 Stile.
 How to Balance Chemical Equations: 10 Steps.
 10 Amazing Science Tricks Using Liquid!
 An original Apple 1 computer built by Steve Jobs is up for auction and could sell for £500,000.
 An original Apple 1 computer has come up for auction, and the starting bid is almost a quarter of a million pounds.

 The Register reports that high-end auction London house Christie’s is selling off the vintage device, which was launched in 1976.
 Just 200 were ever made, and they were hand-built by Steve Jobs and Steve Wozniak, “but only a quarter of those still exist,” says the auction house in the listing.
 The starting bid is £240,000 ($US370,000), with 13 days left — but is expected to go for considerably more than that.
 Christie’s estimates the final price will be between £300,000 ($US464,000) and £500,000 ($US773,000).
 It’s part of Christie’s “Seven Centuries of Science” auction, which is “a curated group of scientific instruments that span the centuries from 1300-1976.

 Buyer beware, however: The machine hasn’t actually been turned on since 2005.
 As an added bonus, the device comes “with the extremely rare first manual issued by the Apple computer company.”
 100,000 Stars.
 Complexity.zone - AR/VR Solar System for Google Cardboard.
 DuckDuckGo.
 Under water explosions and fluid dynamics.